JKilgallen/JKilgallen/README.md

 Hi, I’m Jack Kilgallen.

-- I’m interested in all sorts of things, from the more abstract end of things like statistical machine learning and the esoteric world of pure mathematics, to the more applied kinds of research like computational neuroscience.
+- When it comes to coding I have a wide range of interests, but I specialize in data science, deep learning, and computational neuroscience.
-- I'm currently working towards a PhD in Data Science which is fully funded by Science Foundation Ireland's Centre for Research Training program.
+- I recently submitted my thesis for a PhD in data science, and now I'm looking to apply my skills and expertise in industry.
-- I’m looking to collaborate on pretty much anything that will let me apply, and hone, some of the data science skills I've gotten out of my undergraduate degree in Computational Thinking.
+- In my spare time, I volunteer with the Irish Coast Guard, both as a first responder, and as a data scientist.
+Currently, I'm exploring historical incident data to identify seasonal and geographic trends which can be used to improve our operational preparidness.
-- Feel free to contact me at jkilgallen@pm.me, unless you're working in penetration testing, in which case leaving a text file on my desktop is fine.
+- Feel free to contact me at jkilgallen@proton.mail, unless you're working in penetration testing, in which case leaving a text file on my desktop is fine.